National Day Rally 2018: The 8 things you need to know

 More polyclinics will be built in Sembawang, Eunos, Kallang and Bukit Panjang by 2020; and in Tampines North and Nee Soon Central by 2023.

-“Some of these are to improve existing ones; we will have more affordable, accessible, high-quality service all over Singapore,” Mr Lee promised.
+“Some of these are to upgrade and improve existing ones, but we will make sure that there are affordable, accessible, high-quality primary healthcare services all over Singapore,” Mr Lee promised.

 6. GEYLANG SERAI